Moissanite vs Cubic Zirconia: Which is Best for You?

 While you’ll see a little overlap in terms of features and characteristics in other categories, one factor that closely connects moissanite with cubic zirconia is that they are both simulants.

 Simulants are different from natural gemstones, which, as the name implies, occur naturally and can be found in water or mined from land.
 They are also different from synthetic.
-The name synthetic applies to gems that are lab grown diamonds (lab-created diamonds vs mined diamonds).
+The name synthetic applies to a gem that is lab grown like a diamond (lab created diamonds vs mined diamonds).
 Many actually prefer synthetic diamonds because a lab can control conditions, resulting in fewer inconsistencies and imperfections than you’d see in naturally occurring gems.

 - Moissanite is comprised of silicon carbide, which is actually used in a range of products we use everyday, including but not limited to ceramic plates, car parts, and even bulletproof vests.